florish/florish/_posts/2016-09-30-shortening-the-feedback-loop.md

 ## Move out extra work

 Both previous points help avoid taking wrong turns without having a mechanism to get back on track.
 Another possible detour is extra work being added to a feature after development has already begun.
-Some example of extra work we've seen creeping in:
+Some examples of extra work we've seen creeping in:

 * refactoring unrelated code smells you happened to come across;
 * doing the next feature right away, because it builds upon the current one;
 * immediately applying a newly added improvement to other parts of the application.

-When working on features, we use checklists a lot for keeping track of the actions needed.
+When working on features, we use checklists for keeping track of the actions needed.
 While working on features, we sometimes saw initial 3 item checklists expand to 20 or even 30 items.

-The first time this happened, we muddled through, ending up with a pull request containing over hundred commits and thousands of lines of code.
+The first time this happened, we muddled through, ending up with a pull request containing over a hundred commits and thousands of lines of code changes.
 This became unmanageable for all kinds of reasons, one being that reviewing such a large amount of code is difficult to do.

 Instead of expanding the feature along the way, we now try to move out any parts of the feature not absolutely necessary to fulfill the original user story.
 These parts become separate features to be developed later.
 This allows us to focus on the core feature at hand, without having to worry about things falling through the cracks if we do not implement them right now.